swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: AOT Code Generation

 \section{AOT Code Generation}

-To implement AOT code generation, we should consider not only the implementation of each layer, but also how to convert the neural network topology into the function calls of each layer with the dependence among each layer satisfied.
-The Figure \ref{fig:main}(a) shows the topology of a deep neural network consists of convolution and fully connected layers.
-After AOT code generation, the implementation is shown in Figure \ref{fig:main}(c) as a serial of operations such as memory allocation, parameter initialization and function calls in \textit{Func main}.
+To implement AOT code generation, we should consider the implementation of each layer and the approach to convert the deep learning model topology into the function calls of layers with the dependencies satisfied. \textit{swTVM} transforms the model topology into the actual implementation on Sunway processor, as shown in Figure~\ref{fig:aot}.
+After code generation, the implementation contains a series of operations such as memory allocation, parameter initialization, and function calls in the main function (e.g., \textit{Func main}).